BlenderCN/BlenderPython/Layout.md

 All examples will use the same template code, unless otherwise specified.
 Image should show you what's different and then the code will start to make more sense.

+### Responsive layout

+You can get more complex and entirely rearrange layouts depending how many pixels wide the UI panel is.
+Below this example will reset the percentage of the width that the arrow buttons should occupy when the user resizes the panel horizontally.

 ```python
 import bpy